DragonLord7791/firmware-modem/README.md

 # firmware-modem
-puma5 and 6 firmware alphaware old version 8
+puma5 and 6 firmware alphaware old version 8 and new version rev9 add it in 2022 july+